Master of Arts Degree in Communication Requirements

 The graduate program in communication is designed to extend the competencies of students in the study of human communication.
 Graduate teaching assistantships provide students with opportunities for financial assistance and additional educational experiences.

 The graduate program in communication assumes undergraduate preparation equivalent to a California State University, Fresno major or minor in communication.
-The Communication Department offers a 30 unit Master of Arts degree with coursework in three areas of human communication: rhetoric and public address, communication, and applied communication.
-Coursework in these areas provides preparation for a variety of career opportunities including teaching and doctoral work in communication and rhetoric,* business and industry, public service, law, and government.**
+The Communication Department offers a 30 unit Master of Arts degree with coursework that provides preparation for a variety of career opportunities including teaching and doctoral work in communication and rhetoric,* business and industry, public service, law, and government.**

 Admission Requirements for Classified Standing.
-See Admission to Graduate Degree Programs with Graduate Standing in the Division of Graduate Studies of this catalog.
+See Admission to Graduate Degree Programs with Graduate Standing in the Division of Research and Graduate Studies of this catalog.

 Electives (3-9 units)